 Distributors and applicators of QPS methyl bromide have reporting and recordkeeping requirements.
 The form can be found on the recordkeeping and reporting page.

 See the complete QPS rule: Protection of Stratospheric Ozone: Process for Exempting Quarantine and Preshipment Applications of Methyl Bromide (January 2, 2003, 68 FR 238).

 Apply for a Methyl Bromide Critical Use Exemption

-EPA solicits applications every year for critical use exemptions from methyl bromide users.
-The U.S. government reviews the applications and seeks authorization for those uses from the Parties to the Montreal Protocol.
-Applications for 2019 are due September 15, 2016.
+Applications for critical use exemptions are due September 15th every year.
+The U.S. government reviews the applications and seeks authorization for those uses from the Parties to the Montreal Protocol if they meet the critical use criteria.
 View the notice in the Federal Register describing information needed in an application.

 Once the Parties authorize critical uses and an amount of methyl bromide for those critical uses, EPA publishes a rule allowing for the production of critical use methyl bromide.
 Each round of application and review takes three years.

 - Application form for pre-plant sectors (PDF version)

 - Application form for post-harvest application form (PDF version)